uaanchorage/GSoC/FAQ.md

-We will be listing out a few frequently asked questions (FAQs) here.
+We will keep this page updated as we start receiving recurring questions that are of common interest to this organization and its contributors.

 # Do you mandate pull requests as a pre-requisite for acceptance to the GSoC?